 On the last two days of our "Challenge4ACause" we want to take it all in one more time - the challenge, the sweat, the sun, the pain.
 We want to reach the "Overhanging Rocks", an ancient stone formation and a secret highlight of the tour, by mountain bike.
 In front of our inner eyes we already see how we cross the finish line in Doros Nawas and hug each other.
 The end of the route demands everything from us once again.
 Juan's knee, which has already caused him problems at the beginning of the tour, forces him to listen to his body after a few kilometers and to change from the bike to the support vehicle.
 Now he enjoys a great safari in the jeep: "We can also crush it inside the car!", the driver motivates Juan - and pushes the gas pedal.
 Only to slow down again: Elephants and giraffes appear, a salute of nature to these - as one German participant puts it - "positively nuts" who have spent a week braving the elements in the desert.
 And then it's over, there are a few tears, a mixture of exhaustion and joy; a lot of relief at having made it.

 During the conversations in the Webrepublic team, but also with the other participants of the "Challenge4ACause", we reflect on the experience: Of course it is a special (and privileged, we may admit!) way to create awareness for the situation of the black rhino and generally the endangered flora and fauna of Namibia - because an adventure component is included, because we are excellently looked after.
 But still, what we did here is not a vacation: the "Challenge4ACause" is a real challenge; the pedals have to be pedaled, in deep sand or on gravel roads - up hill, down hill.
 And we see practically on the spot which projects are initiated with the participation fees - how urgently these projects are needed.
-Finally, the whole thing has also brought with it a certain "addiction factor," despite the strain.
+Finally, the whole thing has a certain "addictive factor," despite the strain.
 At least that's what Campaign Manager Juan asks as we make our way home: "Guys - do you think there are other challenges like this?
 I would like to see Botswana!"

 * On authorship: The diary entries are a synopsis of audio memos by Webrepublic contributors Tom Hanan, Samuel Kirchhof, Oscar Pfeiffer and Juan Garcia.
 They were edited by Editor-in-Chief Johannes Hapig.